My Pedagogic Creed

 "My Pedagogic Creed" is an article written by John Dewey and published in School Journal in 1897.
-The article is broken into 5 sections, with each paragraph beginning "I believe."
-It has been referenced over 4100 times and continues to be referenced in recent publications as a testament to the lasting impact of the article's ideas.
+The article is broken into five sections, with each paragraph beginning "I believe."
+They address the nature and goals of education (including the relationship of the individual student psyche to societal conditions), the school as a social institution, the importance of the student's social activities, precepts on the educational method, and the role of the school in shaping societal values and structures.

-Summary of John Dewey's My Pedagogic Creed
+Summary

 What education is

 According to John Dewey's article "My Pedagogic Creed" (1897), education is only as individual as our society allows it to be.
 We (people) are unconsciously trained from birth.
 Our social consciousness, our cultural ways and what we value are a mock up of a collective social being, according to Dewey.
 We are all a product of our social surroundings from birth through adulthood and death.
 Eventually we "become an inheritor of the funded capital of civilization."
 Dewey exerts that individual best is achieved in the spirit of and for the greater good.
 "Through these demands he is stimulated to act as a member of a unity, to emerge from his original narrowness of action and feeling and to conceive of himself from the standpoint of the welfare of the group to which he belongs."
 As a member of society, we are confined to language and its meanings, but also empowered by it.